wp-plugins/bigbluebutton/readme.txt

 You should enable the curl extension in php.ini.

+== Screenshots ==

+1. Login form for anonymous users.
+2. Login form for registered users.
+3. General settings.
+4. Permission settings.
+5. Create meeting room form and list of meeting rooms.
+6. Recordings in a front end page.

 == Changelog ==
 = 1.3.8 =
 * Fixed issue.
 The login form was rendered out of the limits when the widget was used in a narrow side column.